sampsyo/home/_drafts/scope.md

 You can give it a try, but (spoilers) this program prints 47.
 So is JavaScript dynamically scoped?

-One of JavaScript's many historical quirks is that undeclared variable references are "global" variables.
+One of JavaScript's many quirks is that undeclared variable references implicitly refer to global variables.
 If you run that example in a browser, when we say `n = 17`, the compiler executes it as `window.n = 17`, assigning a field on a global `window` object.
 There is only one global `n` here, and the reference to it gets the most recent value we assigned to that field.

-Nobody likes global variables, of course, and modern JavaScript's [strict mode][] avoids this weird implicit behavior.
+Nobody likes global variables, of course, and modern JavaScript's [strict mode][] prohibits this weird implicit behavior.
 Surely we can get static scoping by sprinkling [`var`][var] in:

 ```typescript
 var n = 12;